aparkerw/New-Relic-LLDP-Ingest/README.md

 ## Usage

+The host with LLDP data will need two components to be installed:
+- the LLDP parser located in this file
+- the `nri-flex` binaries

+### Obtaining the LLDP Parser

 The `parse.sh` script is there to accept piped input and to parse out the needed information for FLEX to use.

 Don't forget to add execution priveldges to the `parse.sh` file with `chmod +x parse.sh`